kubernetes-sigs/external-dns/docs/tutorials/azure.md

         - --source=ingress
         - --domain-filter=example.com # (optional) limit to only example.com domains; change to match the zone created above.
         - --provider=azure
-        - --azure-resource-group=externaldns # (optional) use the DNS zones from the tutorial's resource group
+        - --azure-resource-group=MyDnsResourceGroup # (optional) use the DNS zones from the tutorial's resource group
         volumeMounts:
         - name: azure-config-file
           mountPath: /etc/kubernetes